 Whether engineers go on-site or debug using secure chamber, symbol files need to be sent to the customer site prior to the debug session.
 Some vendors arrange for debug builds to be sent as well - which is non-trivial.
 Unfortunately it is not uncommon for FAEs to forget to delete the debug build binaries and symbol files.
 Leaving symbol files behind is a real issue because the same physical systems at the customer site can be used by multiple EDA vendors.

 Thankfully, there’s a new way to debug challenging production defects.
 This new solution mirrors the diagnostic capabilities that a black box provides to aerospace engineers.
-Software flight recording technology is based on a program execution ‘record & replay’ engine that can record a failure as it happens – capturing the problem “in the act”.
+Time travel debugging is based on a program execution ‘record & replay’ engine that can record a failure as it happens – capturing the problem “in the act”.
 The recording can then be replayed as many times as needed to see the contents of any memory location at any point in the program’s execution history and get to the root cause of the problem - fast and with certainty.

-Software flight recording technology offers total visibility into the factors that led up to the failure.
+Time travel debugging offers complete visibility into the factors that led up to the failure.
 But it also eliminates the need to spend days or weeks trying to – or worse failing to – replicate the issue.
 Engineers now have a recording artefact that serves as a standalone 100% reproducible test case, allowing them to fix failures and resolve customer issues faster and more reliably than ever before.

 The beauty of this technology is that it allows EDA vendors to ship a full debug solution to customer site without the need for any IP to leave customers’ premises.
 EDA vendors no longer have to be exposed to their customers’ IP and no longer need to expose their own IP to their customers.
 Indeed the full bug reproduction and debug workflow can now be carried out on customer site.

-Let’s look at LiveRecorder from Undo to resolve this type of software reliability problem.
-The LiveRecorder solution comprises:
+Let’s look at Undo's LiveRecorder to resolve this type of software reliability problem.
+LiveRecorder comprises:

-- Undo LiveRecorder: integrated directly into your product so it can record program execution as it fails
+- LiveRecorder: integrated directly into your product so it can record program execution as it fails

 - Undo Player (a functionality that comes as part of the LiveRecorder product): used to replay the recording files and reverse-debug the recordings